Keyronex/Keyronex-lite/docs/notes/vm.rst

 tables) make use of the `used_ptes` field to indicate how many non-zero PTEs are in that page.
 The `used_ptes` field is incremented and decremented together with the reference count; if it drops to 0, the page use is set to Deleted so that when the reference count is dropped to 0, the page is freed.
+The field shares its location with `offset`, which denotes this page's offset within a file or shared anonymous memory object, if it belongs to one of these.

 PFNDB entries also carry a pointer to the PTE which maps a given page.
 The definition of this varies depending on the page use: